raj06cool/Sales-Analyser/README.md

 # Sales-Dashboard
-I analyzed the sales of a region of USA by making dashboards.
+I analyzed the sales of a region of USA by making Power BI Report.